Gil-1/SubstanceDesignerTools/README.md

 ## SBS List

-### Simple Triplanar Texturer
+### Simple Triplanar Texturer for PBR Material

 Texture quickly an object by using Tri Planar projection.
 To work it require the baked Vertex Position & World Space Normal of the asset you are trying to texture.
 The outputs are Base Color, Normal, Roughness & Metallic the outputs are customizable by defining shaders values for these.

-Complete explication & demo available on Artstation
+Complete explication & demo available on <a href="https://www.artstation.com/artwork/49kZkq" target="_blank">Artstation tool's page</a>

 ## Credits